codebar-ag/raspberry-pi-kiosk-32bit/readme.md

 ```
 sudo apt-get install chromium-browser --yes
 ```
-The Raspberry Pi 4 need a special optimization version of chromium-browser due to its hardware.
+The Raspberry Pi 4 running 64bit architecture needs a special optimization version of chromium-browser due to its hardware.
 This will install the version of the web browser that is provided from the Raspberry Pi OS repository.
 This build of Chromium has special optimizations for the Raspberry Pi compiled into it.
 The Driver is rarely updated since it is not maintained by chromium project.